Google GCP-AGWA Certification Exam Syllabus

 - Configuring Meet safety settings.

-- Configuring Meet video settings (e.g., quality, recordings, transcripts).
+- Configuring Meet video settings (e.g., quality, recordings, transcripts, note taking).

 Configuring Google Chat.
 Considerations include: - Enabling or disabling Chat for an organization or specific OUs.

-- Configuring Chat seings in the Admin console (e.g., chat history, space settings, allowing outside domains to join Chat spaces, moderation).
+- Configuring Chat settings in the Admin console (e.g., chat history, space settings, allowing outside domains to join Chat spaces, moderation).

 - Adding Chat apps.